-Melania Trump's American Dream
+Melania Trump: From soft-spoken schoolgirl to next first lady

 Abrasive election campaign

-The latest allegations against Trump have outraged many in this nation, which seems deeply conflicted about the US election.

-Proud as they are of Melania -- who would be only the second foreign-born first lady in US history -- many Slovenians are alarmed by Trump's abrasive campaign.
+Proud as they are of Melania -- who will be only the second foreign-born first lady in US history -- many Slovenians were alarmed by Trump's abrasive campaign.

 "Trump has horrific views on women and how they should be treated," said Mia Janezica, a law student in Ljubljana.
 "Just because he has money and power, he can't treat people like that."

-Melania's old classmates are more diplomatic.
+Melania's old classmates were more diplomatic.

-"These aren't easy words for any woman to hear about her husband, but I know that she will know how to handle this," says Petra Sedej.
+"These aren't easy words for any woman to hear about her husband, but I know that she will know how to handle this," said Petra Sedej ahead of the election.

 Sedej recalls the more carefree high school days of the late 1980s, when the pair would hang around in Melania's apartment in Ljubljana after their design classes finished.